mirakc/mirakc/docs/config.md

 pre-filters.record | service-filter | decode-filter | program-filter
 ```

+Pre-filters may change TS packets in the stream, but must not add and remove ones in the stream.

 ### post-filters

 A map of named filters which can be inserted at the output-side endpoint of the